 Section 2: Systems of Government

 Second, the Separation of Powers and Checks and Balances divide governance among the federal branches to keep any individual branch from wielding too much power.
-Third, Constitutional Rights, especially in the Bill of Rights, 14th Amendment, and Article 1, Sections 9 and 10, carve out key individual liberties that no part of government can infringe.
+Third, Constitutional Rights, especially in the Bill of Rights, 14th Amendment, and Article 1, Sections 9 and 10, carve out key individual liberties that no part of government cannot infringe.
+Fourth, all parts of the government are directly or indirectly accountable to the people, so that the people are capable of holding them responsible if they abuse their power.

 Section 2: Systems of Government